Must Know Speakerphone Etiquette

 What to notice

 Always ask the person you are calling if they are okay with being put on speakerphone, as it is unprofessional to use speakerphone without the other person’s knowledge.
 And while using speakerphone may be convenient for you, some people find it to be annoying or invasive and may not be comfortable with it.
 If you do obtain their consent, make sure to introduce the other people on the call so they know to whom they are speaking with.
+This is where Business phone etiquette can make the next step easier to plan.

 This is why the details matter.
 A business does not need more complexity just to look prepared.
 It needs a setup that matches how people actually work, how customers actually ask for help, and how the team responds on an ordinary day.
 Good systems tend to feel quiet.
 Bad systems make themselves known.